About

 Summary

-This documentation site serves as a comprehensive technical reference for LeMaker single-board computers including Banana Pi, Banana Pro, HiKey, and HiKey 960.
-It preserves years of community knowledge, troubleshooting procedures, and hard-won insights from real-world deployments across education, development, and production environments.
+This site is a technical reference for LeMaker single-board computers, including Banana Pi, Banana Pro, HiKey and HiKey 960.
+Community knowledge, troubleshooting steps and deployment notes sit in one place so they remain useful across education, development and production work.

 Who this documentation serves